 While your paperwork may be filled with unfamiliar jargon, navigating your dental insurance doesn’t have to be a difficult process.
 Feel free to contact your provider or dental team, that way you can get the information you need to make the most of your coverage!

 About the Author

 Dr. Rick Cofer studied at the Baylor School of Dentistry and has been delivering outstanding care for over a decade.
 He’s also a member of the Seattle Study Club and regularly pursues continuing education to advance his skills and expertise.
-He offers numerous high-quality services, like dental checkups/cleanings, fillings, and bridges, and is happy to accept dental insurance.
+He offers numerous high-quality our-services, like dental checkups/cleanings, fillings, and bridges, and is happy to accept dental insurance.
 If you’d like to know more about your dental coverage, feel free to visit our website or call 254-732-0309.